-If mode is specified, it must be either 'preferred (the default) or 'all-available.
+If mode is specified, it must be either 'preferred (the default), 'all-available, or noplanet.
 If mode is 'all-available, find-relevant-collections returns all installed directories whose info files contain the specified symbols-for instance, all installed PLaneT packages will be searched if 'all-available is specified.
-If mode is 'preferred, then only a subset of "preferred" packages will be searched, and in particular only the directory containing the most recent version of any PLaneT package will be returned.
+If mode is 'preferred, then only a subset of "preferred" packages will be searched: only the directory containing the most recent version of any PLaneT package will be returned.
+If mode is 'no-planet, then only PLaneT packages are not included in the search.